finalfantasyliu/NGSase/README.md

 The NGS analysis used to be intimidating and had a higher learning curve for "non-coding" persons.
 It is not easy for biologists who wish to engage in NGS analysis to gather powerful evidence from a gene perspective.
 Nowadays, practical and useful interactive NGS analysis interfaces are still controlled by biotech companies.
 Open-source analysis websites may even become archived or lack highly customized pipeline construction options.
 Therefore, young and inexperienced biologists or those passionate about biology may need to invest significant effort in learning coding or spend substantial amounts of money on NGS analysis.

-NGSase is designed to provide a user-friendly and highly customized interface to its target audience.Here are three highlight features:
+NGSase is designed to provide a user-friendly and highly customized interface to its target audience.
+Here are three highlight features:

 - Users can easily combine various NGS tools to create their own pipelines.
 - Each pipeline can be executed concurrently, enhancing efficiency.
 - Users can effortlessly set up NGSase web servers for internal use.

-**Furthermore, NGSase has a lightweight server architecture which is developed from scratch without using any existed web framework.**
+**Furthermore, NGSase has a lightweight server architecture which is developed from scratch without using any web frameworks.**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Built With